Wednesday, June 19, 2024

 Story archetypes are useful tools to develop a novel or story.

-Although we hear about characters archetypes a lot in writing, I’ve found story archetypes much more useful when developing a story.
+Although we hear about character archetypes a lot in writing, I’ve found story archetypes much more useful when developing a story.
 They’re solid jumping off points to help shape an idea and figure out the best direction to take it.

-Story archetypes are the common events or situations often seen in fiction.
 Coming of age, rags to riches, the quest, getting retribution, earning redemption, battle of the underdog.
 They’re classic story types readers have come to recognize and even seek out.

 Some story archetypes offer clear tropes and plots to follow, while others are more thematic, fitting whichever style or process a writer has.
 Those looking for more direction might welcome a trope-laden archetype, while those looking for general inspiration might prefer the theme-laden side.
 For example: